For-The-Wolf/physbox-rs/README.md

 Then, build and run with `cargo run --release` (make sure to use the release flag to build with optimisation).

 ## Controls
+* `left-click` and drag, insert an entity depending on the current insert mode:
+* `p` Particle insert mode, creates a particle with the drawn initial velocity vector.
+* `e` Emmiter insert mode, creates a particle emitter emitting particles with velocities distributed about the drawn vector.
+* `b` BlackHole insert mode, creates a black hole with mass proportional to the drawn radius.
+* `o` Obstacle insert mode, inserts static collision detecting objects (not yet implelemted).

+* `right-click` remove entities under the mouse pointer.
+* * `r` remvoes *all* entities from the simulation.

 * `Space` iterates through: Global gravity {Off, Down, Up}.
-* `Enter` toggles solid walls around the window (on by default).
+* `Return` toggles solid walls around the window (on by default).
-* `r` remvoes all entities from the simulation.
-* `right-click` remove entities under the mouse pointer.
-* `left-click` and drag, insert an entity depending on the current insert mode:
-..* `p` Particle insert mode, creates a particle with the drawn initial velocity vector.
-..* `e` Emmiter insert mode, creates a particle emitter emitting particles with velocities distributed about the drawn vector.
-..* `b` BlackHole insert mode, creates a black hole with mass proportional to the drawn radius.
-..* `o` Obstacle insert mode, inserts static collision detecting objects (not yet implelemted).

 ## Some examples